mzagar/hep_mjerenje_scrapper/README.md

 ## How to use

-Define login parameters and from which month to start scraping data in .config file.
+1. create `.config` file with login parameters and start month/day to start scraping data

-Run `bash ./run.sh` to run scrape.
+2. run `bash ./run.sh` to run scrape which will generate CSV data files and populate sqlite database

 ## Configuration